ippontech/blog-usa/posts/python-in-production-part-3-of-5.md

 	-e simple_api.__main__:main src/ \
 	--upgrade
 ```
-Follows is an explanation of each line.
+Here is an explanation of each command.
 * `set -e` tells bash to stop execution if an erro is encountered.
 * `set -x` tells bash to print the executed commands to shell for debugging.
 * `python3 -m venv dist/venv` creates a second python virtual environment inside a folder called `dist`.
 This will serve as our build virtual environment.